-In order to be diagnosed with fibromyalgia, a man must experience widespread pain for more than 3 months.
-This pain must have no known medical cause.
+To be diagnosed with fibromyalgia, a person must experience widespread pain for more than 3 months.
+The pain must have no other known medical cause.

-There are no lab tests to diagnose fibromyalgia, but a doctor may do blood tests and imaging to rule out other causes.
+There are no lab tests to diagnose fibromyalgia, but a doctor may do blood tests and imaging to eliminate other possibilities.

 Treatment and outlook

-- Antiseizure medications.
-Medications used to treat epilepsy may help relieve and reduce pain.
+- Antiseizure medications: Drugs used to treat epilepsy may help relieve and reduce pain.

-Self-care is an important part of fibromyalgia treatment.
-Men with fibromyalgia need to actively take part in their self-care despite any perceived stigmas associated with certain self-care activities.
+Self-care is an essential part of fibromyalgia treatment.
+Men with fibromyalgia need to engage with self-care actively.

-- Getting enough sleep.
-Fibromyalgia causes fatigue.
-To help manage symptoms, it is very important to allow ample time for sleep and rest so they can manage their symptoms.
+- Getting enough sleep: Fibromyalgia causes fatigue.
+It is vital that people allow ample time for sleep and rest so they can manage their symptoms.

-- Exercising.
-Though exercise can increase pain at first, over time exercising will decrease pain and increase mobility.
-Exercise can also help to raise mood.
+- Exercising: Though exercise can be painful at first, physical activity will decrease pain and increase mobility over time.
+Exercise can also help improve mood.

-- Eating a healthy diet.
-A healthy diet can support overall health, which will lessen fibromyalgia symptoms.
+- Eating a healthful diet: A balanced, nutritious diet can support overall health, which will reduce fibromyalgia symptoms.

-- Managing stress.
-People with fibromyalgia need to find ways to deal with their stress.
-Stress relievers include meditation, exercise, and saying no to unnecessary tasks.
-Therapy can also be very beneficial.
+- Managing stress: People with fibromyalgia need to find ways to manage stress.
+Stress relievers include meditation, exercise, and saying 'no' to unnecessary tasks.
+A person may benefit from therapy too.

-- Recognizing limits.
-Men with fibromyalgia may be tempted to do too much, which can worsen symptoms.
+- Recognizing limits: Men with fibromyalgia may overexert themselves, which can worsen symptoms.